top of page

 mangroves_bz.jpg

-The Challenge: Despite growing recognition that healthy, functioning ecosystems are fundamental to achieving food and water security, poverty reduction, and sustainable development, the values provided by nature are not widely integrated into policy and investment decisions.
-Mechanisms that facilitate this integration and mobilize resources for nature protection and restoration are a critical component of effective human development programs.
+Despite growing recognition that healthy, functioning ecosystems are fundamental to achieving food and water security, poverty reduction, and sustainable development, the values provided by nature are not widely integrated into policy and investment decisions.

-The project team is co-developing natural capital approaches in each pilot country – along with multilateral development bank leaders, local government partners, and local experts – in order to inform specific, priority policy or finance decisions.
-These will help to secure each country’s natural capital in support of their development goals.
+The project team is co-developing natural capital approaches in each pilot country – along with local government partners and local experts – in order to inform priority policy or finance decisions.

 Enhancing social-ecological resilience and ecosystem services through restoration of coastal agroforestry systems in Hawaiʻi